-Interfaith in Our Community
+Interfaith Events (and Organization Contacts) on Campus and in Our Community

 There is so much going on in our community to support and affirm interfaith diversity.
 To learn about how to get involved, meet your neighbors and to build positive relationships of interfaith cooperation, be sure to check out what's happening both in Logan and in our surrounding communities.